hunghvu/dynamic-wallpaper/dynamic-wallpaper/InternalLog.md

 - Preliminary comments for controller, PMD + Checkstyle for TimeList, enum classes, FileArray, JnaWallpaper.
 - Fix an unexpected behavior when user press Apply button multiple times, by introducing flag to "Apply" action.
 - Fix a wrong path to create temporary lock file.
 It should be in system "temp" folder.
+- Successfully cache the image on local system.

 ## 2020/09/03
 - Display message panel when a user minimize the program.